learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 The number of arguments, or inputs, an operation expects is called _arity_.
 The _arity_ of addition is two: we expect two numbers to add.
-The `arity` of `greeting` is one: we told ruby to expect one argument for its parameter, `name` and by golly, Ruby will get mad if we break our promise to it.
+The `arity` of `greeting` is one: we told Ruby to expect one argument for its parameter, `name` and by golly, Ruby won't be able to make the code work if we break our promise.

 A method defined to accept one argument will raise an error if called with more than one argument.